-For this model the RMS values of the γ{11n} -/ γm{11n} configurations from n=3 were systematically much larger (20-32%) than those of the traditional configurations (below 2%).
-As it has however already been mentioned the principal question is the similarity of the inverted image to the reality which is the model in numerical investigations.
-RMS value seems increase with increasing n in this model.
-It may happen because with increasing n the arrays approach the null array situation and produce sharper and sharper anomalies.
+For this model, the RMS values of the γ{11n} - $\gamma{\gamma}m{11n}$ configurations from n = 3 were systematically much larger (20%-32%) than those of the traditional configurations (below 2%).
+As it has however already been mentioned, the principal question is the similarity of the inverted image to the reality, which is the model in numerical investigations.
+RMS value seems to increase with increasing n in this model.
+It may happen because, with increasing n, the arrays approach the null array situation and produce sharper and sharper anomalies.

-429 The separation of the prisms below each other was impossible for all the configurations we 430 studied, but certain γ{11n} - and γm{11n} configurations and especially the γm{113} configuration proved to be 431 better in detection of the deeper bodies.
+The separation of the prisms below each other was impossible for all the configurations we studied, but certain γ{11n} - and γm{11n} configurations, particularly the γm{113} configuration, proved to be better in detecting the deeper bodies.

-432 Next we investigated a model which did not seem to be favourable for the γm{11n} 433 configurations (Fig. 10) because of the large size of the inhomogeneities (inversion parameters are in 434 Table 1.).
+Next, we investigated a model that did not seem to be favourable for the γm{11n} configurations (Fig. 10) because of the large size of the inhomogeneity.
+(Inversion parameters are in Table 1)

-The model in the left column of Figure 10 is very similar to the one studied by Wilkinson et al. (2006).
-Here the anomalous bodies with large resistivity contrast (100 Ω m in comparison to the 10 Ω m half-space value) and the large size can be seen better in the Stummer image than in most γm{11n} configuration images.
-Although the deepest (from the detectability point of view) most critical body is displayed more convincingly by the γm{11n} (n=2-6) configurations these images contain several pseudoanomalies, as well.
-In such a case again a solution similar to the one applied by Leontarakis and Apostolopoulos (2012, 2013) could be suggested to supress the pseudoanomalies and highlight the real anomalies.
-We would like to call your attention also to the γm{112} configuration which gives -in spite of its higher RMS value - the most characteristic image of the prisms disregarding from the pseudoanomaly in the left bottom part of the section.
+The model in the left column of Fig. 10 is very similar to the one studied by Wilkinson et al. (2006).
+Here the anomalous bodies with large resistivity contrast (100 Ω m in comparison to the 10- Ω m half-space value) and the large size can be seen better in the Stummer image than in most γm{11n} configuration images.
+Although the deepest (from the detectability point of view) most critical body is displayed more convincingly by the γm{11n} (n = 2-6) configurations, these images contain several pseudo-anomalies, as well.
+In such a case again, a solution similar to the one applied by Leontarakis and Apostolopoulos (2012, 2013) could be suggested to supress the pseudoanomalies and highlight the real anomalies.
+We would like to call your attention also to the γm{112} configuration that gives-in spite of its higher RMS value-the most characteristic image of the prisms, disregarding the pseudo-anomaly in the left bottom part of the section.